dmitriyshub/ocp-kdump/README.md

 Cluster environments potentially invite their own unique obstacles to vmcore collection.
 Some clusterware provides functionality to fence nodes via the SysRq or an NMI allows for vmcore collection upon fencing a node.

 In addition to ensuring that the cluster and kdump configuration is sound, if a system encounters a kernel panic there is the possibility that it can be fenced and rebooted by the cluster before finishing dumping the vmcore.
-If this is suspected in a cluster environment it may be a good idea to remove the node from the cluster and reproduce the issue as a test.
+If this is suspected in a cluster environment it may be a good idea to remove the node from the cluster and reproduce the issue as a test or try to extand the fence timeout.

 ---